Degree-of-Freedom of Modulating Information in the Phases of Reconfigurable Intelligent Surface: System Model and Problem Formulation

 \subsection{Joint Transmission Model}

-The first scenario considered in this paper is the case in which the RIS cooperates with the transmitter to transmit a single data stream.
-This is equivalent to a point-to-point channel from $\mathbf{(X, \Theta)}$ to $\mathbf{Y}$.
-The capacity of such a channel, as a function of the transmitted power $P$, can be written as
+The first scenario considered in this paper is the case in which the RIS cooperates with the transmitter to transmit data.
+This corresponds to the scenario in which the transmitter controls the RIS via a backhaul link, and the overall channel is equivalent to a point-to-point channel from $\mathbf{(X, \Theta)}$ to $\mathbf{Y}$.